EPIC-guide/epic-guide.github.io/_life/money-americans.md

 Note that you are _required_ to file a TOU under certain circumstances, one of which is if you have any income not subject to source withholding, such as investment returns.
-This TOU is not "sticky" like the elective TOU.
+Like the elective TOU, this TOU remains applicable for future years even if the obligatory conditions are no longer applicable (which makes no sense to me).
 Then there are two or maybe three relevant annexes to the standard tax return:

  1. Annex 1, _État des titres et autres placements de capitaux_, or Statement of